pivotal-cf/docs-datastax-enterprise/README.md

+The name of this product is:

++ DataStax Enterprise Service Broker for PCF (if Pivotal Cloud Foundry has been spelled out above in body text)
++ DataStax Enterprise Service Broker for Pivotal Cloud Foundry (first use of Pivotal Cloud Foundry in body text on a page) The doc is published to https://docs.pivotal.io/partners/datastax-service-broker/index.html

 ## Pivotal Cloud Foundry Partners Template

 This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).